2019–20 Central Connecticut Blue Devils women's basketball team

 The 2019–20 Central Connecticut Blue Devils women's basketball team represented Central Connecticut State University during the 2019–20 NCAA Division I women's basketball season.
-The Blue Devils were led by thirteenth-year head coach Beryl Piper, and played their home games at the William H. Detrick Gymnasium in New Britain, Connecticut as members of the Northeast Conference.
-They finished the season 4–25 overall, 3–15 in NEC play to finish in ninth place.
-They failed to qualify for the NEC Women's Tournament.
+The Blue Devils were led by thirteenth-year head coach Beryl Piper, and played their home games at the William H. Detrick Gymnasium in New Britain, Connecticut as members of the Northeast Conference (NEC).
+They finished the season 4–25 overall, 3–15 in NEC play, to finish in ninth place.
+They failed to qualify for the NEC women's tournament.
 On March 12, the NCAA announced that all tournaments were cancelled due to the coronavirus pandemic.